B3none/old-csgo-league-bot/README.md

 # League bot
 League discord bot

+We will post a release once this is ready.

 **THIS IS STILL A WORK IN PROGRESS -- IT IS NOT REQUIRED**

 # Author